CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

+- Due to Queen Elizabeth II's tragic death, the company has declared a holiday.
+We will be back to our normal work schedule at some point next week.

-- As a company effort, [NFT GDC22](https://www.youtube.com/watch?v=BmXagNlk728) is out on YouTube.
+- On a more positive note, [NFT GDC22](https://www.youtube.com/watch?v=BmXagNlk728) is out on YouTube.
 Stay tuned by subscribing to [NetFruit Technologies](https://www.youtube.com/channel/UC4kTIBbeVDYC1dQAOeNB7CA)!
-NOTE: NFT GDC22 days 2 and 3 are delayed for a few days.
-Please bear with us and look out for any updates.

 - InvenMania (an inventory-based fantasy game) is under development!
 [ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.
 We hope to impress you all!